stephaniekyyip/smartLight/README.md

 - PHP script takes in the user input via HTTP and runs the appropriate Python script:
   - Turn LED on/ off: The "on" setting is the brightest LED setting.
 The "off" setting kills the currently running Python script.
   - Adjust brightness: Change the duty cycle of the Pulse Width Modulation (PWM) output (increase duty cycle to increase the brightness)
-  - Auto brightness mode: Reads input from photoresistor to determine amount of ambient light.
-Increase the brightness when it is dark in the room and vice versa.
+  - Auto brightness mode: Read input from photoresistor to determine amount of ambient light.
+Then increase the brightness when it is dark in the room and vice versa.